MShawon/YouTube-Viewer/README.md

  * Good proxy list (http, https, socks4, socks5)
  * Google Chrome installed on your OS (not Chromium)

+# New Update
+ Latest update v1.7.0 include a feature to get views as suggested videos which can decrease the view drops issue.
+To get the must out of it, one must run the bot on multiple videos.
+However this is still an experimental feature.
+If you face any major issue, roll back to previous version.

+ If you are not using the release version, don't forget to update the dependency by `pip install -r requirements.txt`

 # Features
  * YouTube default, live streaming and YouTube Music support
  * Multithreaded and Dynamic thread support